slatedocs/slate/source/index.html.md

 ## Exchanges

-Currently you can buy and sell OKCash (OK) for Bitcoin, Doge, Dots, USD, EURO and more.
+Currently you can buy and sell Okcash (OK) for Bitcoin, Doge, Dots, USD, EURO and more.

-OKCash is available at these exchanges:
+Okcash is available at these exchanges:

 - [Bleutrade](https://bleutrade.com/exchange/OK/BTC)
 - [BTCPOP](https://btcpop.co/Exchange/OK)